Flying Kiwi are proud to be an official partner of the New Zealand Cycle trail project.

 You will not be disappointed with this day out on the bike, nor will your body!

 The West Coast drive itself is incredible!
-Driving past braided rivers, earthy and damp forests, wild beaches with endless storm shaped driftwood and side way trees, rustic buildings and local charm but imagine if you could dive a little deeper into this West Coast charm… This ride allows you to do so with a mix of on road and trail riding you’ll bike through wetlands and lake surrounds, follow historical railways as well as seeing Gold Rush historical towns such as Ross.
+Driving past braided rivers, earthy and damp forests, wild beaches with endless storm shaped driftwood and side way trees, rustic buildings and local charm but imagine if you could dive a little deeper into this West Coast charm… This ride allows you to do so with a mix of on road and trail riding you’ll bike through wetlands and forested pathways following historic tramlines.
 You’ll finish up in Hokitika to explore this greenstone capital or maybe see a kiwi before meeting up again with the crew, ready for a rest back on the bus in time for the next great destination!

 This ride is an absolute must on a sunny day!
 On route to one of the greatest National Parks, Abel Tasman National Park, you’ll have the afternoon before you arrive to get some cycling in!
-This trail is mostly off the road on the Great Taste Ride (named appropriately “great taste”) giving you plenty of opportunity to take your time to make your way to camp by bike.
-This area has long history of hop farming (for beer) so we have included a place of the map if you’re keen to taste local boutique beers.
+This ride is mostly off the road on the Great Taste Trail and we give you plenty of opportunity to take your time to make your way to camp by bike.
+This area has long history of hop farming (for beer) and so have included a place of the map if you’re keen to taste local boutique beers.
 Keep riding past other quirky and local produce cafes before giving your legs a serious work out peddling over the hill into golden and glistening Kaiteriteri beach!
 Now you have options here to try out the new and awesome Kaiteriteri Mountain Bike Park (free and for all level of riders) or simply lock the bike and have a swim on the golden beach at Kaiteriteri.
 There’s a few more cafes here if you’re in need of more energy before tackling the final stretch into camp which is conveniently located on the doorstep of Abel Tasman National Park!
 Locals love this ride so we feel pretty confident that you will too!